Last updated: July 05, 2025

 FROM `bigquery-public-data`.`america_health_rankings`.`ahr` AS analyzed_table

-We want to verify that the percent of rows passed a custom SQL condition (expression) matches the expected threshold, for example at least 95% passed the data quality check or a data quality issue is raised.
+We want to verify that the percent of rows passed a custom SQL condition (expression) matches the expected threshold.

 SOLUTION